aymen-mouelhi/sap-master-class/README.md

-# sap-master-class
+# Introduction
-Repository for SAP AI Master Class
+This repository contains the tutorials and the datasets for SAP AI Master Class.